 The Super Bowl is an enormously popular sporting event that takes place each year to determine the championship team of the National Football League (NFL).
 Millions of fans gather around televisions on a Sunday in January or February to celebrate this de facto national holiday.
 Broadcast in more than 170 countries, the Super Bowl is one of the most-watched sporting events in the world, with elaborate halftime shows, celebrity appearances and cutting-edge commercials adding to the appeal.
 After more than 50 years of existence, it’s safe to assume that the Super Bowl has become a legendary symbol of American culture.

 History of the Super Bowl

-Though the NFL officially formed in 1920, the Super Bowl didn’t happen until 40 long years later.
+Though the NFL officially formed in 1920, the Super Bowl didn’t happen until more than 40 years later.

 For several years, the NFL and AFL were gridiron rivals, competing for fans, players and support.
 Then, in 1966, owners negotiated an agreement to merge the leagues by 1970.